The 26-Year Old Entrepreneur with Desmond Tutu, Kofi Annan & Nick Clegg In Her Network

 Entrepreneurship is a wonderful opportunity for bright sparks to create trends in an industry they have always had a healthy interest in.
 Let’s see how far I can innovate in this rigid industry.

-Being bubbly and charismatic certainly has its benefits, so don’t be afraid to use your charms when the situation calls for it.
+Being bubbly and charismatic certainly has its benefits.
 It never hurts to be nice to those who are skeptical about your work.